Montpellier

 2 : Explore Montpellier Cathedral [1.5 hrs]

-Immerse yourself in art and culture at the Musée Fabre, one of the largest art museums in France.
-Explore a diverse collection of paintings, sculptures, and decorative arts spanning from the Renaissance to modern art.
-Admire works by renowned artists such as Delacroix, Courbet, and Rubens as you discover the cultural heritage of Montpellier.
+Immerse yourself in art and culture at Musée Fabre, one of the largest fine arts museums in France.
+Explore the impressive collection of paintings, sculptures, and artifacts spanning from the Renaissance to modern contemporary art.
+Admire works by renowned artists such as Delacroix, Courbet, and Rubens as you wander through the museum’s diverse exhibitions.

 Background Info